Ranking Statistical Experiments via the Linear Convex Order and the Lorenz Zonoid: Economic Applications: Screening with Ex Post Signals

 \subsubsection{Model with Hidden Types and Ex Post Signals}

 We now study a screening problem, i.e., a hidden-type principal--agent model, in which an experiment is used to generate an ex post signal.
 As before, $\Theta=\{\theta_0,\ldots,\theta_n\}$ denotes the state space, and $F$ denotes an experiment with signal space $\cX$.
 The model also includes a set of \emph{alternatives} $\cA=\{a_0,\ldots,a_k\}$.
 The principal and the agent share a common prior $\bq$ about the realized state $\theta$.
 The game proceeds as follows: \begin{enumerate} \item The agent receives private information about $\theta$.
-Specifically, he draws a belief $\boldsymbol{P}$, which is a random vector taking values in a finite set $\mathcal{P}$ according to $\pi\in\Delta(\mathcal{P})$ with $E_{\pi}(\boldsymbol{P})=\bq$.
+Specifically, he draws a belief $\boldsymbol{P}$, which is a random vector taking values in a finite\footnote{The finiteness of the type set $\mathcal P$ is imposed only for expositional convenience.
+The analysis extends to general standard Borel type spaces $\mathcal P\subseteq\Delta(\Theta)$ by applying the finite-type result to arbitrary finite restrictions of $\mathcal P$ and passing to the limit.} set $\mathcal{P}$ according to $\pi\in\Delta(\mathcal{P})$ with $E_{\pi}(\boldsymbol{P})=\bq$.
 We refer to $\bP$ as the agent’s private type and write $\bp$ for a generic realization of $\bP$. \item The agent sends a message to the principal. \item The principal selects an alternative $a\in \cA$. \item An ex post signal correlated with $\theta$ is publicly observed: with probability $\psi(a)$, a signal $X$ taking values in $\cX\in[\ux,\ox]$ is generated by the experiment $F$.
 With probability $1-\psi(a)$, an uninformative signal $\perp$ is realized.
 Let $\oX:=\cX\cup\{\perp\}$. \item The principal makes a transfer $t\in\mathbb{R}$ to the agent. \end{enumerate}

 In state $\theta$, if the principal selects $a$ and makes transfer $t$, she receives utility $v_1(a,\theta)-v_2(t)$, while the agent receives utility $u_1(a,\theta)+u_2(t)$.

 The principal possesses full commitment power.
 By the revelation principle, she commits to a mechanism $\{\ha,\htt\}$ consisting of an \emph{allocation rule} $\ha:\mathcal{P}\to \Delta(\cA)$ and a \emph{transfer rule} $\htt:\mathcal{P}\times \cA\times \oX \to \Delta(\mathbb{R})$.
 The allocation rule maps reported types to lotteries over alternatives, while the transfer rule maps triples consisting of a reported type, a selected alternative, and an ex post signal to lotteries over transfers.